 To increase patient safety and prevent hospital falls, we implement a comprehensive patient fall detection and prevention program, which includes:

 - Implementing preventive safety measures at our facilities to reduce the most common risk factors for falls (e.g. clean, dry, non-slippery floors, easily accessible call buttons for patients, hospital rooms without obstacles and with adequate lighting, even at night, etc.).

 - Evaluating the risk factors for every patient admitted and implementing customized actions to address them.

 - Monitoring the development of patient fall frequency and taking targeted actions in departments with the greatest incidence of falls.

-As a result of the implementation of the program, the number of patient falls at Metropolitan Hospital is very low compared to the international literature (at least three times lower) and the patient falls recorded are of low severity (60% of falls do not result in any injury).
+As a result of the implementation of the program, the number of patient falls at Metropolitan Hospital is low and the patient falls recorded are of low severity (60% of falls do not result in any injury).